curvelogic/eucalypt.old/docs/index.md

 If you're generating or processing YAML or JSON, you should give it a try.

-# A lighting tour of the native syntax
+# A lightning tour of the native syntax

 A few micro-examples should help give a flavour of Eucalypt's native syntax.